TAMU-Robomasters/cv_main/README.md

 ## Setup GPU-Acceleration and TensorRT (Optional)
 ### Install OpenCV
 * Note: OpenCV must be compiled from source since the pip installable versions of OpenCV don't provide gpu support.
+* First we need to install Cuda and Cudnn
+    * If you are on a Jetson Product
+        * Cuda and Cudnn is automatically installed once you flash the product.
+    * If you are on Linux or WSL
+        * Download Cuda from https://developer.nvidia.com/cuda-downloads (You may need to make an Nvidia Developer Account).
+        * Install Cuda
+            * If on WSL follow https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#wsl-installation.
+            * If on Ubuntu follow https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#ubuntu-installation.
+        * Download Cudnn from https://developer.nvidia.com/cudnn (You may need to make an Nvidia Developer Account).
+        * To install Cudnn follow https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html#installlinux.
+* Add your cuda to PATH
+    * `nano ~/.bashrc`.
+    * Scroll all the way to the bottom and add the following:
+        * `export PATH=/usr/local/cuda/bin${PATH:+:${PATH}}`.
+        * `export LD_LIBRARY_PATH=/usr/local/cuda/lib64${LD_LIBRARY_PATH:+:${LD_LIBRARY_PATH}}`.
 * Open the scipt located at `cv_main/settings/commands/.install_opencv`.
 * Modify the location of opencv installation, cuda arch bin version, and opencv_contrib_modules location
     * Location of OpenCV Installation - Personal Preference - This is to location where opencv and it's extra modules will be located.